-We’re currently have planning meetings roughly once month and a slack group for online communications.
-Anyone is welcome to join these discussions, please ask the coordinator for access.
+We’re currently have planning meetings every 2 months.
+Anyone is welcome to join these discussions, please ask the coordinator to be included.

 Following in the theme of sociocracy, our meetings have a few differences designed to make them less boring, more equitable and more productive.
 Familiarise yourself with some of the following ideas before turning up and you’ll be on the pathway to helping us keep them less boring and more productive.

 We are all learning and evolving better ways of cooperation.
 Here are a few samples.

 Sometimes we talk in Rounds.
 This means, everyone is allocated a time to talk, one at a time, around the circle.
 Knowing that you are going to get a turn to speak reduces the urgency to interrupt.
 While we’re waiting, we may as well listen.
 Bring a paper and pen to jot down your ideas.